SCCH-KVS/IFTracking/README.md

 if you have uploaded the Docker-image manually.

 ## License
-This software is licensed under the GNU GPL v.3 License - see the [LICENSE.md](LICENSE.md) file for details.
+This software is licensed under the GNU GPL v.3 License - see the [LICENSE](LICENSE) file for details.